linbinbin92/data_driven_microstructure_paper_material/README.md

 6. Permutation.py and HowmanySimulationAreSufficient.py load the neccesary data and performs the sensitivity study.

 Disclaimer: This information should provide a guidline of reproduction of the results obtained in the mentioned publication.
 Due to complexity and different softwares used, no guarantee are provided.
-However if you have discovered any bugs, errors or for any questions, please adress to the contact avaiable in the publication.
+However if you have discovered any bugs, errors or for any questions, please adress to the contact available in the publication.

 # Citation
 If you use this repository for a publication, then please cite it using the following bibtex-entry: